reddit-economics/economics-wiki/reading.md

 4. Wessel, *In Fed We Trust,* 2009.
 The Bernanke Fed during the crisis.
 5. Meyer, *A Term at the Fed,* 2009.
 The Greenspan Fed during its Clinton-era heyday.
 6. Paulson, *On the Brink,* 2011.
 Inside the "panic days" of the financial crisis.
+7. Bernanke, *The Courage to Act*, 2015.
+Another look inside the financial crisis, from the perspective of the Chairman of the Federal Reserve.